autumnpauly/commonloon/analysis.md

 #This is actually so interesting
 ```

+A linear model demonstrated no significant relationship between dive
+time and tidal height (F1,88 = 0.014 : p = 0.91).

 \#Tidal classification and dive times

 Hypothesis: Tidal class will significantly affect G. immer dive times.